 Together with the neighbouring trade-fair city of Leipzig, Halle is one of the most important economic hubs in the region of Saxony-Anhalt.
 Halle is also an important transport hub and therefore perfectly connected to the Leipzig-Halle S-Bahn suburban train network.
 Major companies like Coca-Cola and Dell have branches in the region.
 Halle is also home to a number of popular TV channels, newspapers and radio stations.

-The lively university city, with Martin-Luther University Halle-Wittenberg and Leopoldina, welcomes its guests with historic sights, an exciting artistic and cultural landscape and a booming gastronomic and entertainment scene.
-The Kulturinsel (Culture Island), the Oper (opera house), the Thalia children's and youth theatre and the Staatskapelle Halle show modern productions.
+The lively university town is home to the Martin Luther University of Halle-Wittenberg and the Academy of Sciences Leopoldina.
+The city welcomes its guests with historical sights, an exciting artistic and cultural landscape and a booming gastronomy and entertainment scene.
+Contemporary productions are staged by the Thalia Children and Youth Theatre and the Staatskapelle Halle symphony orchestra at the Kulturinsel (Culture Island) and the opera house.

 TRYP by Wyndham Halle Hotel